deeredman1991/JPyon/README.md

 print(myList)
 ```

-Again; you should NOT need to call `write()` you should see that the .json files have been created and populated.
+Again; you should NOT need to call `write()` you should see that the .json files have been created and populated after running the above code.

 # Proper Documentation